uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 {% end %}

 {% callout(type="info") %}
-This post had been updated on March 18th 2024 with a follow-up at the end.
+This post has been updated on March 18th 2024 with a follow-up at the end.
 {% end %}
 <br>